paulwizviz/system-engineering/notes/databases.md

 # Databases

-This section discusses all things related to database technologies
+This section discusses all things related to database technologiess

 ## NoSQL